 Disabled employees can also get home and vehicle modifications when appropriate.
 Make sure to speak with a lawyer about how to get these items covered by the insurance company.

 If I get injured at work do my rights allow me to get paid?

-It is the employees right to receive 80% of their after-tax average weekly wage if they become injured and disabled from a workplace accident.
+It is the employees right to receive 80% of their after-tax average weekly wage if they become hurt and disabled from a workplace accident.
 A good rule of thumb is 60% of gross pay is the weekly comp rate.

 This is based upon the highest 39 paid weeks in the 52 weeks before getting hurt.
 Overtime, second jobs, and discontinued fringe benefits are to be included.
 This is a tax free money and it can be traded for a lump sum cash settlement.

 I was injured at work do my rights allow me to sue my employer in Michigan?

 If you are injured at work in Michigan, your rights entitle you to workers’ compensation which is the exclusive remedy.
 You cannot sue for pain and suffering.
 It is possible to file a lawsuit against a third-party if they caused the accident.
 Employers can be held accountable if they committed an intentional tort.